This story has been updated.

 Unfortunately, that has come to pass with the tragedy that has befallen Aleppo.
 The Syrian city held the seed bank of the International Center for Agricultural Research in the Dry Areas (ICARDA) and contained vital stocks of such staples as wheat, barley, chickpeas and fava beans.

 The staff there sent seeds to Svalbard just months before the engulfing civil war.
-Last year, Svalbard returned many of the seeds to new ICARDA facilities established in Morocco and Lebanon, where scientists and farmers are now growing them to regenerate seed.
+In 2015, Svalbard returned many of the seeds to new ICARDA facilities established in Morocco and Lebanon, where scientists and farmers grew them to generate new seed stocks.
+Some of the new seed has been returned to Svalbard for safekeeping.

 The threats to our food supply are often far less stark but no less real.
 Fowler says agriculture faces “its most severe set of challenges since the Neolithic period.”
 Besides climate change, this includes the need to grow more food for an increasing population using fewer resources.
 One contemporary approach to this is the development of genetically modified organisms by multinational biotech companies.
 The vault doesn’t contain GMOs, though Fowler’s stance on this is not strictly in opposition to transgenic breeding.
 His interest, instead, is in conserving all the natural genetic diversity embodied in these seeds as insurance for our food supply in the centuries to come.